 Start a new ferment – manually

-You may start a new ferment (without producing a work order) by clicking the Start a new Ferment button on the Ferment Console.
+You may start a new ferment (without producing a work order) by selecting Start a new Ferment button on the Ferment Console.
 Alternatively, you may locate the wine product in the Product Overview and click (Start) link next to the ferment stats from there.

 Analysis Template – the default analysis template to use when recording analysis readings against this ferment